-We can usually offer some sort of assistance with any type of writing, and we serve all BU students, staff, faculty, and alumni.
+We are not content experts, but we can usually offer some sort of assistance with any type of academic writing, and we serve all BU students, staff, faculty, and alumni.
+We commonly assist with research papers, thesis-driven essays, personal statements, graduate theses, and application essays.
 If you are concerned about an unusual project, feel free to email us at email@example.com with questions.

 If you’re trying to log into TutorTrac and it is slow to respond, please be patient and take a look at your web-browser’s progress icon.
-This is a good indicator that it is loading and might take a few extra seconds.
-If you’ve arrived at the ERC for an appointment and can’t log in, stop at the front desk and the ERC Student Desk Assistants will assist you.
+If it is loading, it might take a few extra seconds.
+If you still can’t log in, please email firstname.lastname@example.org or stop at the front desk and the ERC Student Desk Assistants will assist you.